 JUNKYARD: Land or building used for the collection, storage, and/or sale of waste paper, rags, scrap metal, or discarded material, or for the collection, wrecking, dismantling, storage, salvaging, and/or sale of machinery parts or vehicles not in running condition.
-See Village Junkyard Ordinance for additional restrictions.

 KITCHEN FACILITIES: Means the common plumbing fixtures and appliances normally expected in the food preparation area of a living unit.
 The presence of a sink, a refrigerator, and cooking facilities would meet this definition.
-Cooking facilities include, but are not limited to stoves, built-in ovens, counter top ovens, and microwave ovens.
+Cooking facilities include, stoves, built-in ovens, counter top ovens, and microwave ovens.